ChrisHal/PTU2BIN/README.md

 ### Linux

-The executables can be installed in the default path (usually '/usr/local/bin') with this command (executed in the build directory):
+The executables will be installed in the default path (usually '/usr/local/bin') with this command (executed in the build directory):
 `sudo cmake --install .`